 Note: Replace TABLE NAME with your table name or condition.

-If the value of the wait_event_type column is Lock, then the query is blocked by other transactions or queries.
-If the wait_event_type column is any other value, then there's a performance bottleneck with resources such as CPU, storage, or network capacity.
+If the value in the wait_event_type column isn't Lock, then there's a performance bottleneck with resources such as CPU, storage, or network capacity.
 To resolve performance bottlenecks, tune the performance of your database.
 For example, you can add indexes, rewrite queries, or run vacuum and analyze commands.
 For more information, see Best practices for working with PostgreSQL.

 blocked_activity.client_addr as blocked_client_addr,